 transform.
-A program that converts a data stream from one format to another, for example, from PCL to AFP, PDF to AFP, and so on.
+A program that converts a data stream from one format to another, for example, from PCL to transmission-queue data set.
+In IP PrintWay, a data set containing an entry for each data set that IP PrintWay is to transmit to the remote system or that IP PrintWay is retaining on the JES spool.

+AFP.
+PDF to AFP. and so on.
 The IBM-provided transforms are implemented as DLL filters.